A Look at Mega Evolutions for the 2018 World Championships

 Mega Gengar

-Mega Gengar saw a rise in popularity in part to combat the popularity Metagross, the most popular Mega Evolution in 2018.
+Mega Gengar saw a rise in popularity in part due to the popularity of Metagross, the most popular Mega Evolution in 2018.
 Its base 130 speed stat and base 170 Sp.
 Attack can allow Gengar to reliably outspeed Metagross to KO it with Shadow Ball.
 One of the biggest tools Mega Gengar has is its Shadow Tag ability.
 Simply being able to limit your opponent from switching to be able to force your opponent is a very strong tool.
 Its Poison typing is also very strong due to how popular the Fairy typing is.
-Pokemon like the Tapus and Gardevoir for example is huge because Mega Gengar teams are commonly built with the idea in mind of Gengar being able to KO threats for its partners.
+Pokémon like the Tapus and Gardevoir, for example, is huge because Mega Gengar teams are commonly built with the idea in mind of Gengar being able to KO threats for its partners.

 This can be shown based on the Kommo-o teams.
 Gengar can KO the Fairy types Kommo-o hates to fight to allow it to use its Z-move to clean through teams.
-Mega Gengar teams are either built more offensively to clean through teams much faster or bulkier like Daniel teams which is more defensive to allow it to win games more slower, although the offensive teams have seen more success in the format.
+Mega Gengar teams are either built more offensively to clean through teams much faster or bulkier like Daniel teams, which is more defensive to allow it to win games slowly, although the offensive teams have seen more success in the format.

 SUCCESSFUL TEAMS

-Kyle Livinghouse - Top 16 North American Internationals
+Kyle Livinghouse - Top 16 North America International

-Daniel Thorpe – Top 32 North American Internationals (Link to team report)
+Daniel Thorpe – Top 32 North America International

 Mega Kangaskhan